slateci/minifed/README.md

-# Federation PoC
+# minifed

-This PoC provisions 3 instances of minikube.
-A management cluster (`mgmt`) for the federation contorl plane plus CoreDNS, and 2 sites `alpha` and `beta` under the federation context of `minifed`.
+This provisions 3 instances of minikube.
+A management cluster (`mgmt`) for the federation control plane plus CoreDNS, and 2 sites `alpha` and `beta` under the federation context of `minifed`.

 ## Usage
-From a mac of linux host run the `./init.sh` script in the root of the project directory.
+**NOTE:** Only the virtualbox vm-driver is supported From a mac of linux host run the `./init.sh` script in the root of the project directory.
 This will go through the process of provisioning the federated cluster.

 #### Provisioning Process